 Severe: Hgb level is less than 8.0 g/dL.
 You may have shortness of breath, heart palpitation and pale skin.
 Also you are at high risk of getting infection.
 It may be an emergency and require additional medical treatments or hospitalization.

-- Take iron supplements orally.
+- Take iron by mouth

 - Consume foods high in folic acid and vitamin B12.